j-rivero/gz_oci_images/CONTRIBUTING.md

 ### Repository Structure

 This repo uses [Earthly](https://docs.earthly.dev/) to build and push OCI images from [Earthfiles](https://docs.earthly.dev/docs/earthfile).
-The Earthfiles create OCI Images for each active [ROS distro](http://docs.ros.org/en/rolling/Releases.html).
+The Earthfiles create OCI Images for each active [Gazebo release](https://gazebosim.org/docs/latest/releases/).
 The Earthfiles push the images to [Github Packages](https://github.com/features/packages).

 There is a top-level Earthfile which imports from Earthfiles in subfolders.
-The top-level Earthfile defines what platforms each ROS distro's images are built for.
+The top-level Earthfile defines what platforms each Gazebo release's images are built for.

-#### The ros1 and ros2 folders
+#### The gazebo folder

-The `ros2` folder has an Earthfile used to create images with ROS 2 installed from debian packages.
+The `gazebo` folder has an Earthfile used to create images with Gazebo installed from debian packages.
-The ROS 2 definitions  were taken from [here](https://github.com/osrf/docker_images/tree/3d7df313d1b9be171f5aa87b5daa097354f753ea/ros/rolling/ubuntu/jammy).
+The Gazebo definitions follow the installation instructions from [packages.osrfoundation.org](https://packages.osrfoundation.org/).
-The Earthfiles don't need to match the Dockerfiles in [osrf/docker_images](https://github.com/osrf/docker_images), but they should stay close.

-*  `ros2/Earthfile` defines a target for each active ROS 2 distro.
+* `gazebo/Earthfile` defines a target for each active Gazebo release.
-    Each target creates an OCI image for each [variant defined by REP 2001](https://ros.org/reps/rep-2001.html).
+  Each target creates OCI images with different levels of Gazebo installation: core, base, and full.

-If you think there should be a new folder in `ros2` (ex: a navigation image with Nav2, or a moveit2 image) then please [propose a new variant to REP 2001 first](https://github.com/ros-infrastructure/rep/blob/master/rep-2001.rst) as a pull request to the [ros-infrastructure/rep repo](https://github.com/ros-infrastructure/rep).
+If you think there should be a new image variant in `gazebo` (ex: a development image with additional tools), please create an issue on this repository to discuss it.

 #### The apt folder